 Mediation is a process that focuses on the needs and interests of each party.
-We do not permit posturing, making threats or demands, or positional bargaining.
-As experienced mediators, we maintain a calm, cooperative environment, even if your relationship is strained.
+We discourage posturing, making threats or demands, and positional bargaining.
+As experienced mediators, we will maintain a calm, cooperative environment, even if your relationship is strained.
 As a result of mediation, over time you and your ex may be able to turn a negative relationship into a positive one.
 This is particularly important in cases involving children.

 What makes us different from other mediators?